adoptium/adoptium.net/content/blog/aqavit-in-2025/index.md

 ![Traffic Lights Per Benchmark view](trafficLights1.png)
 ![Traffic Lights Data Details view](trafficLights2.png)

-By the introduction of "traffic lights" and the ability to interleave baseline and test JDK runs, we have a greater ability to identify performance regressions and pinpoint them to particular changes in the code base.
+By the introduction of "traffic lights" and the ability to interleave baseline and test JDK runs, we have a greater ability to identify performance regressions and pinpoint them to particular changes in the codebase.
 Performance test results can now become 'blockers' to releases until the root causes of regressions are identified.

 Later in 2025, we intend to host a team of students as part of Semester of Code that will progress this work to develop a more adaptive approach to performance testing.